-Since our inception in 2007, we have devoted the largest portion of our resources to our development efforts relating to AKB-6548, including preparing for and conducting clinical studies of AKB-6548, providing general and administrative support for these operations and protecting our intellectual property.
+Since our inception in 2007, we have devoted the largest portion of our resources to our development efforts relating to vadadustat, including preparing for and conducting clinical studies of vadadustat, providing general and administrative support for these operations and protecting our intellectual property.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily through our IPO, our follow-on public offering, and the private placement of preferred stock, common stock and convertible notes.
+We have funded our operations primarily through our IPO, our follow-on public offering, our at-the-market offering and the private placements of preferred stock, common stock and convertible notes.

 We have never been profitable and have incurred net losses in each year since inception.
-Our net losses were \$10.7 million and \$9.7 million for the three months ended March 31, 2015 and 2014, respectively.
+Our net losses were \$25.8 million and \$10.7 million for the three months ended March 31, 2016 and 2015, respectively.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.